APCSLowell/SublimeConfigurationWindows/README.md

 ------------------
 1. Download [Processing](https://processing.org/download/?processing).
 On the school computers we are using the 64 bit version of Processing 3
 2. Extract the compressed folder.
 It will be named something like `processing-3.3.4-windows64.zip`.
 One way is to right click on the folder and choose *Extract All*
 3. The extracted folder will have a name like `processing-3.3.4`.
-Move the folder to a convienant location.
+Move the folder to a convenient location.
 One place might be `C:\Program Files`.

 Install GitBash
 ---------------